Discord4J/Discord4J/docs/What's-new-in-v3.1.md

 ## More sharding configurations supported

 A builder to configure how a shard group creates shards is available through `ShardingStrategy` and can be set at `GatewayBootstrap`.
-The total shard count can be fixed or used as recommended by Discord, connect specific shards by index and also support a sharding concurrency value or "very large bot sharding system".
+The total shard count can be fixed or used as recommended by Discord, connect specific shards by index, and support a sharding concurrency value or "very large bot sharding system".
 ## Improved rate limiting implementations

 Provide a new approach to rate limit which increases throughput without locking structures.
 This is used across all of Discord4J: REST request queue, REST global rate limiter, Gateway identify limit and Gateway outbound limit.

-## Custom max missed heartbeat ACK
+## Custom maximum missed heartbeat ACK

-Bring back a setting from v2 to help dealing with connection instability by avoiding detecting zombie connections too early.
+Bring back a setting from v2 to help deal with connection instability by avoiding detecting zombie connections too early.

 ## Custom Voice Gateway connection factory

-Provide new API to customize Voice operations and tasks, in an effort to help integrating it with other tools and frameworks.
+Provide new API to customize Voice operations and tasks, in an effort to help integrate it with other tools and frameworks.

 ## Custom Gateway invalidation strategy